Sunburn and Children

 Weakness, confusion, or faintness

-Dry, itching, and peeling skin days after the burn
+Dry, itching, and peeling skin 3 to 8 days after the burn

 The symptoms of sunburn may look like other skin conditions.
-Always see your child's doctor for a diagnosis.
+Always see your child's healthcare provider for a diagnosis.

 First aid for sunburn